aws-samples/amazon-mq-fifo-starter-kit/README.md

    5000
    ```

-## Running the PoC from an EC2 Instance
+## Running the Starter Kit from an EC2 Instance

 1. Launch an EC2 instance with an IAM role that has read and write permission on DynamoDB.
 1. Take the Private IP address of your EC2 instance and follow **step # 8** of [Setup Instructions](#setup-instructions)
 1. Log on to EC2 instance and do the following:

     ```bash
     sudo yum -y install java-1.8.0-openjdk.x86_64
-    mkdir amazonmq-poc
+    mkdir amazon-mq-starter-kit
-    cd amazonmq-poc/
+    cd amazon-mq-starter-kit/
     ```

-1. Copy the Jar file **amazonmqpoc-1.0.jar** from your Laptop to EC2 instance using secure copy (SCP) or PuTTY:
+1. Copy the Jar file **amazon-mq-fifo-starter-kit-1.0.jar** from your Laptop to EC2 instance using secure copy (SCP) or PuTTY:

    1. An example SCP command is below:

        ```bash
-       scp -i my_ec2_keypair.pem amazonmqpoc-1.0.jar
+       scp -i my_ec2_keypair.pem amazon-mq-fifo-starter-kit-1.0.jar
-       ec2-user@IP_Address_of_EC2:/home/ec2-user/amazonmq-poc
+       ec2-user@IP_Address_of_EC2:/home/ec2-user/amazon-mq-starter-kit
        ```

    1. To use PuTTY, refer [Connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).